 - 1. The school day begins at 7:40 a.m. with students reporting to their first class. - 2.
 A student who arrives after 7:40 a.m., but before 8:00 a.m. is considered tardy. - 3.
 Any student arriving after 8:00 a.m. will be counted absent and will be required to report to the office to sign in.
 (See Attendance Policy) - 4.
-After the first tardy, students will be assigned a twenty-minute detention by their teacher in lieu of five points.
-Students not serving the teacher assigned detention will be referred to the office for failure to serve.
+After the first tardy, students will be assigned a fifteen-minute detention, to be served within 2 days, by their teacher in lieu of five points.
+Students who fail to serve the teacher assigned detention will be referred to the office for failure to serve.